morpha21/morpha21/README.md

-Well, I have a bachelor's degree in Mathematics, and I'm currently learning how to code in both Java and Python.
+Well, I have a Mathematics Bachelor's Degree, and I'm currently learning how to code in Go.
+I have what Datacamp considers to be an intermediate level of knowledge in Python, I know the basics of Bash and I tried some simple things in Java.

-I'm also really interested in Machine Learning, so I try to study some of this too.
-I hope soon I'll be able to focus more and more of my time in Machine Learning, creating some interesting projects and eventually getting a Machine Learning related job.
+I have interest in Automation, Virtualization, Cryptography, Linux, Network, Machine Learning and Image Processing, but all of that is new to me.
+What is my main focus?
+Let's find out.